 With the location within a few steps of the lake, there’s a great “backyard” for folks to enjoy a brew al fresco, plus cornhole, firepits and the LKA™ Stage that backs up to the lake.
 Fifty+ boat wet slips are available so customers can drive right up.
 Beverages can be enjoyed inside and out, and most people will want to enjoy their drinks on the deck or out on the lawn.

-Hotspot #4 – Coyote Hole Craft Brewing/Mineral Brewing
+Hotspot #4 – Prospect Drafthouse/Mineral Brewing

 Deliciously refreshing cider, evocative beers, a four-season venue set in the woods just off Rt.
 208, food trucks, live music and a central lake location make this hotspot a popular lake destination.
 Choose from cider, beer, wine, seltzers or sangrias and a suprisingly diverse food menu, then kick back and get On Lake Time!